-Part-time, visiting, or temporary faculty appointments have explicit one (1) year or less terminal dates that terminate at the expiration of the term without notice.
+Part-time, visiting or temporary faculty appointments have explicit one (1) year or less terminal dates that terminate at the expiration of the term without notice.

 For those employed year-to-year on a fiscal or academic year basis, notification of non-renewal of appointment at the end of the first year of service shall be given not later than March 1 if the appointment expires at the end of that year or three (3) months in advance if the one-year appointment terminates during the academic year.
 Notification of non-renewal of appointment at the end of the second year of service shall be given no later than December 15 if the appointment expires at the end of the year or six (6) months in advance if the appointment expires during the year.
-Notification of non-renewal of appointment after more than two (2) years of service shall be given at least twelve (12) months before expiration of appointment.
+Notification of non-renewal of appointment after more than two (2) years of service shall be given at least 12 months before expiration of appointment.
 Non-renewal decisions concerning regular, full-time faculty members shall be reported to the Board of Trustees.

-Any related appeal(s) to the Provost concerning procedural matters or privilege and/or to the University Senate Advisory Committee on Privilege and Tenure concerning procedural matters, privilege, or allegations of violation of academic freedom must be initiated in writing by the concerned faculty member within sixty (60) days after being notified in writing by the dean about non-renewal of appointment.
+Any related appeal(s) to the Provost concerning procedural matters or privilege and/or to the Faculty Senate concerning procedural matters, privilege or allegations of violation of academic freedom must be initiated in writing by the concerned faculty member within =60 days after being notified in writing by the dean about non-renewal of appointment.